Tokyo Fashion Subculture: Japanese Streetwear

 Thrift & Resale Stores

-Streetwear pieces from the big brands can be rather pricey, that’s why many young Tokyoites often choose to rummage through different thrift stores to find what they are looking for.
-In Harajuku itself, you will find several carefully-curated thrift stores including Kinji, Chicago and 2nd Street which all have high-quality and unique streetwear pieces.
+Streetwear pieces from big brands can be rather pricey.
+Many young Tokyoites often choose to rummage through different thrift stores to find what they are looking for.
+In Harajuku itself, you will find several carefully curated vintage stores and thrift stores.
+Kinji, Chicago and 2nd Street all have high-quality and unique streetwear pieces.
 These stores are particularly good if you want items from other streetwear brands like Nike, Adidas, Carhartt and Dickies.

 Another alternative is to consider going to a specialist brand resale shop like Brand Collect or Fool’s Judge.
-Here, you can buy second-hand authentic streetwear items, though it should be noted that these tend to still be fairly expensive given their condition and rarity.
+Here, you can buy second-hand authentic streetwear items.
+However, it should be noted that these tend to still be fairly expensive given their condition and rarity.
 Highly recommended for those searching for items from a specific drop or designs that are no longer sold in retail stores.

 Uniqlo & GU